-The \overline{ACK} pulse from the master-receiver is latched on the rising edge of the ninth SCL input pulse.
+As a slave-transmitter, the \overline{ACK} pulse from the master receiver is latched on the rising edge of the ninth SCL input pulse.
 If the SDA line is high (not \overline{ACK}), then the data transfer is complete.
-In this case, when the \overline{ACK} is latched by the slave, the slave logic is reset (resets SSPSTAT register) and the slave monitors for another occurrence of the Start bit.
-If the SDA line was low (\overline{ACK}), the next transmit data must be loaded into the SSPBUF register.
-Again, pin RC3/SCK/SCL must be enabled by setting bit CKP.
+When the not \overline{ACK} is latched by the slave, the slave logic is reset and the slave then monitors for another occurrence of the START bit.
+If the SDA line was low (\overline{ACK}), the transmit data must be loaded into the SSPBUF register, which also loads the SSPSR register.
+Then the SCL pin should be enabled by setting the CKP bit.